What are the Temporary Graduate - 485 visa requirements?

 The Temporary Graduate Visa SC 485 has 4 streams from which you can apply through.
 They are:

-1. Graduate Work stream
+1. Post-Vocational Education Work stream

-2. Post-Study Work stream
+2. Post-Higher Education Work

-3. Second Post-Study Work stream
+3. Second Post-Higher Education Work

 It’s important that you select the correct stream depending on your circumstances for a successful visa outcome.